KenneyMoonDog/ArduinoSketches/Sketches/libraries/ESP_Mail_Client/README.md

   config.login.password = "your Email password"; // set to empty for no SMTP Authentication

-  // For client identity, assign invalid string can cause server rejection config.login.user_domain = "client domain or public ip only e.g. mydomain.com";
+  // For client identity, assign invalid string can cause server rejection config.login.user_domain = "client domain or public ip";

+  /*
-  // Set the NTP config time
+   Set the NTP config time
+   For times east of the Prime Meridian use 0-12
+   For times west of the Prime Meridian add 12 to the offset.
+   Ex.
+American/Denver GMT would be -6.
+6 + 12 = 18
-  config.time.ntp_server = "pool.ntp.org,time.nist.gov";
+   See https://en.wikipedia.org/wiki/Time_zone for a list of the GMT/UTC timezone offsets */ config.time.ntp_server = "pool.ntp.org,time.nist.gov";
   config.time.gmt_offset = 3;
   config.time.day_light_offset = 0;